Kids are like sponges. They have a thirst for learning and can excel at sports when they start at a young age.

 - 2 How do You Make Tennis Fun for Kids?

-- 3 How Much Time Should Your Child be on a Tennis Court?
+- 3 How Much Time Should Your Child Spend on a Tennis Court?

 - 4 What Size Tennis Racquet Should I Buy for My Child?